Karen Hubbard MA (UKCP reg) Counsellor and Psychotherapist

 As well as working in private practice with adults, I have experience working in a College with young people age 16-19 and can help with a wide range of issues that young people face.

 I offer a free initial consultation session lasting 50 minutes.
 Sessions thereafter are £45.00 per session.
 Please contact me for details.

 I work in Woodthorpe, Nottingham ( NG5).
 My Nottingham office is within 10 minutes of Nottingham City Centre by car or bus.
-My office in Eakring, North Nottinghamshire, is within close driving distance of Southwell, a 10 minute drive to Newark-on-Trent, Mansfield and New Ollerton.
-There is free parking at both practices.
-Both offices are easily accessed by car and are within good reach of the M1, A1 and major bus routes.
+There is free roadside parking.
+My office is easily accessed by car and is within good reach of the M1, A1 and major bus routes.